-Go to Archives for Pictures & Videos of record jumps, as well as ALL old records
+Go to: Archives for Pictures & Videos of ALL current & old record jumps

 USA POPS HISTORY FROM 1966 TO THE PRESENT

 This history of the US POPS was initially prepared by Bill Wood in 1989.
 It has been updated since by Cheryl Whitford.